Have questions? Leave your message here or Schedule a quick call with our manager now

 96% of IT leaders say AI agent success depends on seamless data integration

-• Each ecommerce platform has different payment integration requirements
+• Each eCommerce platform has different payment gateway integration requirements and data structures

-• Order data access for fraud screening varies by platform
+• Order, cart, and customer data access for payment-related workflows varies by platform

-• Merchant onboarding onto your payment service differs per platform
+• Merchant onboarding onto your payment service differs across eCommerce platforms and marketplaces

-• Reconciliation requires pulling order data from different platform APIs
+• Reconciliation and reporting require pulling order data from different platform APIs

-• Platform API updates can break payment flows
+• Platform API updates can affect payment gateway integrations and related merchant workflows

-API2Cart helps Payment Services connect with multiple eCommerce platforms through one API.
-Instead of building separate integrations, your team can use one standardized integration layer.
+API2Cart helps payment providers, PSPs, and payment software vendors build payment API integration with 70+ eCommerce platforms through one API.
+Instead of separate connectors, your team uses one standardized connection layer.

-Moreover, API2Cart reduces the long-term maintenance load.
-Your developers do not need to monitor every platform API update manually.
-API2Cart handles many integration complexities on its side.
+API2Cart also reduces maintenance for payment gateway integration projects.
+Your developers do not need to track every platform API update manually.

 🔗